eficode-academy/k8s-is-easy-talk/slides.md

 - What is Kubernetes and why should you care?
 - Why you should be excited about Kubernetes
 - Demos!
-  - Kubernetes scheduling - "deployments"
+  - Scheduling Kubernetes Workloads - `deployments`
-  - Kubernetes network abstraction - "services"
+  - Kubernetes Networking & Service Discovery - `services`
-  - GitOps with ArgoCD
+  - `GitOps` with `ArgoCD`
-  - Horizontal Cluster Auto Scaling with Karpenter
+  - Horizontal Cluster Auto Scaling with `Karpenter`
-- How to get started learning about Kubernetes
+- How do I get started learning about Kubernetes?

-## Format
+## Format: Just a few slides, then demos!

-### Just a few slides, then demos!
+> Feel free to ask questions during the talk or afterwards!

-\*During the demos there will be a lot of text, you don't need to read it.
+> During the demos there will be a lot of text, you don't need to read it.

 <!--
 10 mins for intro slides